ibm-cloud-docs/solution-tutorials/serverless-github-traffic-analytics.md

 In this section, you set up the needed services and prepare the environment.
 All of this can be accomplished from the shell environment (terminal).

-1. Use `ibmcloud login` to log in interactively into {{site.data.keyword.cloud}}.
+1. If you are not logged in, use `ibmcloud login` or `ibmcloud login --sso` to log in interactively.
 You can reconfirm the details by running `ibmcloud target` command.
 2. Create an {{site.data.keyword.cloud_notm}} IAM API key and save it to the file **ghstatsAPIKEY.json**.
    ```sh
    ibmcloud iam api-key-create ghstatsAPIKEY -d "API key for tutorial" --file ghstatsAPIKEY.json --output json